 Although many insects are beneficial, some can spread disease to trees and other plants.
 Visit this page for more information.

 Spotted Lanternfly in Virginia

 A potentially very serious pest of grapes, peaches, hops, and a variety of other crops, the spotted lanternfly (SLF), Lycorma delicatula, was detected in Frederick County, Virginia, on Jan.
 10, 2018.
 It is important to look for it and report any finds.

 The spotted lanternfly has also been reported on a range of ornamentals around the home and in the landscape; in high numbers, the insect can become a nuisance pest to homeowners.

 Spotted lanternflies are invasive and can be spread long distances by people who move infested material or items containing egg masses.
 If allowed to spread in the United States, this pest could seriously impact the country’s grape, orchard, and logging industries.

 For more information on the Spotted Lanternfly please use the following resources:

 Like insects, there are several species of annuals, grass and shrubs that are considered to be invasive.
 Click here for a list of Virginia Invasive Plant Species or visit this page for more information.

 Tree damaged in a storm?
 Looking for a Tree Care Company?
 Or just interested in tree, shrub, and lawn care?
 Visit this page for more information.

 Opportunities are available throughout the year for individuals or groups who wish to volunteer.
-Whether you are interested in helping with a stream clean-up, adopting a stretch of town roadway, or if you are a Scout looking for an Eagle Scout project, please contact the Community Forester.
+Whether you are interested in helping with a stream clean-up, adopting a stretch of town roadway, or if you are a Scout looking for an Eagle Scout or Gold Award project, please contact the Community Forester.